 Her new book, The Seine: The River That Made Paris, will be published by W.W.
 Norton & Company on November 5, 2019.
 Lauren Collins, Paris staff writer for The New Yorker, calls the book “a soulful, transformative voyage along the body of water that defines the City of Light.
 Elaine Sciolino is the perfect guide to the world’s most romantic river.”

 Her previous book, The Only Street in Paris: Life on the Rue des Martyrs, published by W.W.
-Norton & Co. in November 2015, was a New York Times best seller.
-The Wall Street Journal called the book “a sublime stroll…elegiac;” The New York Times said that “she has Paris at her feet;” the Chicago Tribune called Sciolino “a storyteller at heart.”
+Norton & Company in 2015, was a New York Times best seller.
+The Wall Street Journal called the book “a sublime stroll…elegiac;” The New York Times wrote that “she has Paris at her feet;” the Chicago Tribune called her “a storyteller at heart.”

-Sciolino began her journalism career as a researcher at Newsweek Magazine in New York, later becoming national correspondent in Chicago, foreign correspondent in Paris, bureau chief in Rome and roving international correspondent.
+Sciolino began her journalism career as a researcher at Newsweek Magazine in New York, later becoming national correspondent in Chicago, foreign correspondent in Paris, bureau chief in Rome, and roving international correspondent.
 Sciolino was the Edward R. Murrow Press Fellow at the Council on Foreign Relations in 1982-1983, the first woman to receive that honor.

 Sciolino lives in Paris with her husband, Andrew Plump, an attorney.
 They have two daughters, Alessandra and Gabriela Plump.